ExactTarget/fuelux/README.md

     //...
 });
 ```
-For your convenience when you using AMD, you can just use `fuelux/all` instead of listing each module individually.
+For your convenience when you are using AMD, you can just use `fuelux/all` instead of listing each module individually, but this is not recommended.

 FuelUX also supports placing components in their own `<script>` tags.
-Be sure to put modules in the correct order if loading them in this method (although that order is a secret known only to 29th level wizards/enchantresses and 11th degree JS ninjas).
+Be sure to put modules in the correct order if loading them in this method (although this order is a secret known only to 29th level wizards/enchantresses and 11th degree JS ninjas).

 ## Bugs and feature requests